Dachkovski/Investigations-on-hyperinflations/README.md

 MIT License

 Copyright (c) 2020 Dennis Dachkovski
+Must give credit to Gapminder and affiliates for the data.
+You can find the Licensing for the data and other descriptive information at the Gapminder link available [here](https://www.gapminder.org/).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal